nitgi/twitter-racisme-finder/README.md

 #### JANUARY 2020 RESULTS

-Tweets that DO contain the word 'racisme':
+Tweets that DO contain the word 'racisme': 25048

-Tweets that DO NOT contain the word 'racisme':
+Tweets that DO NOT contain the word 'racisme': 14986489

-Total tweets:
+Total tweets JAN: 15011537

 #### JUNE 2020 RESULTS

-Tweets that DO contain the word 'racisme':
+Tweets that DO contain the word 'racisme': 471603

-Tweets that DO NOT contain the word 'racisme':
+Tweets that DO NOT contain the word 'racisme': 19104326

-Total tweets:
+Total tweets JUNE: 19575929

 #### SEPTEMBER 2020 RESULTS

-Tweets that DO contain the word 'racisme':
+Tweets that DO contain the word 'racisme': 68229

-Tweets that DO NOT contain the word 'racisme':
+Tweets that DO NOT contain the word 'racisme': 15780925

-Total tweets:
+Total tweets SEPT: 15849154

 ## Functions in the script